 If the idea of going camping without the need to set up a tent or sleep on the ground appeals to you, you may want to learn how to build a camper shell so you can transform your truck into a comfortable place to sleep.
-With the right supplies, tools and a weekend set aside for the project, you could build the perfect camper shell for your truck.
+With the right supplies, tools, and a weekend set aside for the project, you can build the perfect camper shell for your truck.

 What Is a Camper Shell?

 For almost as long as there have been pickup trucks, there have been camper shells that provide an enclosed area over the bed on the back of a pickup truck.
 They are also called caps or toppers.
-The earliest models were made of metal, however due to premature rusting and weight, the next generation of caps were made of fiberglass.
+The earliest models were made of metal.
+However, due to premature rusting and weight, the next generation of caps were made of fiberglass.

 Using a Camper Shell to Go Camping

 The original purpose of the cap was for camping.
 Over time, people who drove trucks with these caps ended up using the enclosed space for other things such as tools or supplies.
 However, camping with a pickup camper still remains one of the most convenient and inexpensive ways to go camping.

 If this type of camping sounds appealing to you, but you can't quite afford the high cost of the new fiberglass toppers, then you may want to consider building a camper shell yourself.

 Materials Used for Camper Frames

 The materials that you choose for the shell of your truck camper will determine the overall weight, the durability, and of course, how easy or difficult it will be to build.
 The most common options for camper frame and wall material include the following:

 - PVC pipe framing with fiberglass sides